McAllen Spinal Cord Injury Lawyer

 People living with a spinal cord injury are two to five times more likely to experience premature death as a result.
 The risk of mortality is at its highest in the first year after the injury occurred.
 The leading cause of death in individuals who have suffered a spinal cord injury is pneumonia, followed by septicemia.

 As with most things related to this type of injury, the impact on life expectancy depends on the location and severity of the injury.
 Those who retain motor function have a life expectancy that’s only six or seven years lower than those without a spinal cord injury.
-However, people who suffer from paraplegia or tetraplegia, due to their injury, have a life expectancy between 15 and 40 years lower than those who do not.
+However, people who suffer from paraplegia or tetraplegia due to their injury have a life expectancy between 15 and 40 years lower than those who do not.

 Consequences of Spinal Cord Injuries